 Applying a cream in the morning, to protect the skin from exposure to the elements when venturing out, made sense and if a cream helped repair the skin then applying it more than once also seemed reasonable.
 The most convenient time for women to do this was during their morning and evening ablutions.

-Leaving aside those special skin preparations recommended by early ‘complexionists’ for blackheads, pimples and other skin blemishes, the commonest skin cream used in morning and evening skin-care routines, in the late nineteenth and early twentieth centuries, was cold cream.
+Leaving aside those special skin preparations recommended by early ‘complexionists’ for blackheads, pimples and other skin blemishes, the commonest skin cream used in late nineteenth and early twentieth century morning and evening skin-care routines was cold cream.

 Rough skins, from exposure to the wind in riding, rowing, or yachting, trouble many ladies, who will be glad to know that an application of cold cream or glycerine at night, washed off with fine carbolic soap in the morning, will render them presentable at the breakfast-table, without looking like women who follow the hounds, blowzy and burned.
 The simplest way to obviate the bad effects of too free sun and wind, which are apt on occasion to revenge themselves for the neglect too often shown them by the fair sex, is to rub the face, throat, and arms well with cold cream or pure almond-oil before going out.

 The dominance of cold creams was challenged by the introduction of stearate or vanishing creams.
-These first appeared in the 1890s and had became widely available by 1920.
+These first appeared in the 1890s and by 1920 had became widely available.

 Of all the skin creams which have been introduced during the past few years, the foremost place is undoubtedly taken by those which are variously described as Day Creams, Snows, Foams and Vanishing Creams.

 As more cosmetic companies began to add a vanishing cream to their skin-care range, differences in the way the two creams were used gradually became established.
-Cold creams were most commonly employed either as a cleanser at night or to carry out a facial massage, while vanishing creams were usually applied as a skin protectant during the day and as a base to help hold face powder to the skin.
+Cold creams were generally employed either as a cleanser at night or to carry out a facial massage, while vanishing creams were usually applied as a skin protectant during the day and as a base for face powder.

 For cleansing and massaging a cold or grease cream is a necessity.